Stage 1: Self-Discovery | Core Identity

 Part 6: Letter to your future self

 Write a letter to yourself, dated 1 year from now.
-Tell your future self what you have learned, what you are committing to, and what you hope will be different.
+Tell your future self what you've learned, what you're committing to, and what you hope will be different.
 Seal it (literally or digitally) and set a calendar reminder to read it in 12 months.

 This is the last page of your self-portrait for now.
-But self-knowledge is not a destination - it is a practice.
-You will keep discovering and changing as you move through life.
-This snapshot is where you are today, and it is enough to start designing from.
+But self-knowledge is not a destination - it's a practice.
+You'll keep discovering and changing as you move through life.
+This snapshot is where you're today, and it's enough to start designing from.

 What comes next: